Course Information

 Fall semester registration will open on August 31 and will remain open through September 11.

-All registrations must be completed online through PowerSchool.
+All course registrations are completed through ParentSquare.
 Paper forms are no longer accepted.
 Students must complete their registration online before they can attend classes.
 If you need help with online registration, you may visit one of our locations during the designated days and times listed below.
 Brand new students are strongly encouraged to go in-person for all activities to get oriented to the program.

 All unpaid balances must be paid in full prior to completing registration.